rquadri/castle/gg.md

 Broadly speaking, there are a number of challenges in detecting account compromise.
-One is the needle-in-a-haystack effect: the number of uncompromised accounts will generally be dramatically higher than the number of compromiesd accounts, and users may interact with their online accounts in a wide variety of perfectly legitimate ways.
+One is the needle-in-a-haystack effect: the number of uncompromised accounts will generally be dramatically higher than the number of compromised accounts, and users may interact with their online accounts in a wide variety of perfectly legitimate ways.
 A second difficulty has to do with the lack of feedback data.
 For young companies the range of legitimate user behavioral patterns will not be